-HHS enforcement efforts in 2020 were focused on ensuring that healthcare organizations comply with the HIPAA right of access initiative, made evident by the eleven HIPPA right of access fines issued in 2020.
-To guide on complying with it, HIPAA fines 2020 pertaining to the right of access are discussed.
+HHS enforcement efforts in 2020 were focused on ensuring that healthcare organizations comply with the HIPAA right of access initiative, made evident by the eleven HIPAA violation fines issued in 2020.
+To guide on complying with it, HIPAA violation fines 2020 pertaining to the right of access are discussed.
 The December article of TBHI called More HIPAA Right of Access Violations Reported by OCR explained the HIPAA Right of Access Initiative and what is considered a HIPAA violation.

 HIPAA Fines 2020 and the Right of Access